 Regional and Local Government Development Committee

-The Namibian Institute for Democracy (NID) signed in 2013 a grant contract with the European Union (EU) to the value of €334,122 for a three-year program in association with the Namibian Institute for Administration and Management (NIPAM) aimed at strengthening the interaction between civil society and local and regional authorities through development committees.
+The Namibian Institute for Democracy (NID) signed a grant contract in 2013 with the European Union (EU) to the value of €334,122 for a three-year programme in association with the Namibian Institute for Administration and Management (NIPAM) aimed at strengthening the interaction between Civil Society and Local and Regional Authorities through Development Committees.

-Some of the main undertakings of the project include technical assistance by NID to regional and local authorities in developing strategic plans as well as the provision of training to civil society organizations to actively participate in development committees.
+Some of the main undertakings of the project include technical assistance by the NID to Regional and Local Authorities in developing strategic plans as well as the provision of training to Civil Society Organisations to actively participate in Development Committees.

 Study on the Status, Role and Performance of Regional and Local Government Development Committees in Selected Regions of Namibia

-One of the main outcomes of this Programme is the "Study on the Status, Role and Performance of Regional and Local Government Development Committees in Selected Regions of Namibia" that will be launched today.
-The study was conducted in close collaboration with the Ministry of Regional and Local Government, Housing and Rural Development to compile and analyze data on the various types of development committees in Namibia, which provided the basis for further training, technical assistance and civic education programmes to strengthen the role of development committees.
+One of the main outcomes of this programme is the "Study on the Status, Role and Performance of Regional and Local Government Development Committees in Selected Regions of Namibia" that will be launched today.
+The study was conducted in close collaboration with the Ministry of Regional and Local Government, Housing and Rural Development to compile and analyse data on the various types of development committees in Namibia, which provided the basis for further training, technical assistance and civic education programmes to strengthen the role of Development Committees.

-"The European Union is pleased to be part of the Project, "Interaction between civil society and regional and local governments in Namibia" which we believe will contribute towards further strengthening decentralization and democracy in Namibia." said Ambassador Raúl Fuentes Milani, Head of the EU Delegation to Namibia.
+"The European Union is pleased to be part of the Project, "Interaction between Civil Society and Regional and Local Governments in Namibia" which we believe will contribute towards further strengthening decentralisation and democracy in Namibia." said Ambassador Raúl Fuentes Milani, Head of the EU Delegation to Namibia.

 FOR FURTHER INFORMATION:

 - 2 Newton Street, P O Box 24443

 - Tel: 061-2964700